 - Highest degree earned

 - Resume length

 TrialPay’s hiring bar and interview process

 Before I share the actual results, a quick word about context is in order.
 TrialPay’s hiring standards are quite high.
 We ended up interviewing roughly 1 in 10 people that applied.
 Of those, after several rounds of interviewing (generally a phone screen followed by a live coding round followed by onsite), we extended offers to roughly 1 in 50, for an ultimate offer rate of 1 in 500.
 The interview process is pretty standard, though the company shies away from asking puzzle questions that depend on some amount of luck/clicking to get the correct answer.
 Instead, they prefer problems that gradually build on themselves and open-ended design and architecture questions.
-For a bit more about what TrialPay’s interview process looks like, check out Interviewing at TrialPay 101.
+For a bit more about what TrialPay’s interview process (used to) look like, check out Interviewing at TrialPay 101.